faceki/KYC-Android-Native-V2/README.md

 *	Android 5.0 (API level 21) or higher
 *	Internet connection

-### Basic Authentication (Deprecated)
-Previously, Basic Auth credentials were constructed using your API token as Client ID and email

 ### Authentication with OAuth2
 Your OAuth2 credentials are constructed using your API token as the Client ID and email.
 You can view and manage your API token.